 You are hereHome ›

-Frontiers operates under and advisory structure that ensures input and buy-in from within and from its partners and the community.
+Frontiers operates under an advisory structure that ensures input and buy-in from within and from its partners and the community.

-The Frontiers Leadership Team is comprised of leadership from Frontiers institutions and components who meet monthly to provide input on key adminsitrative issues.
+The group is comprised of leadership from Frontiers institutions and components who meet monthly to provide input on key adminsitrative issues.